diglin/Diglin_Username/README.md

 # Diglin_Username #

-Magento module which allow your customers to use a username and not only the email address
+Magento module which allows your customers to use a username and not only the email address as identifier

 ## Features